TheTorProject/tor-messenger-build/README.md

 Updating git and hg sources
 ---------------------------

-You can run "make fetch" to fetch the latest sources from git and mercurial for all components included in Tor Messenger.
+You can run `make fetch` to fetch the latest sources from git and mercurial for all components included in Tor Messenger.

 Cleaning obsolete files and containers images
 ---------------------------------------------

-To clean obsolete files and containers images, you can run "make clean-old".
+To clean obsolete files and containers images, you can run `make clean-old`.

 This command will remove any intermediate build files and containers that are no longer used in the current builds.
 Because it needs to